BranchMetrics/cordova-ionic-phonegap-branch-deep-linking-attribution/README.md

 ### <a id="setIdentity"></a>setIdentity(object)

-Sets the identity of a user and returns the data.
+This method sets the identity of a user and returns the data.
 To use this function, pass a unique string that identifies the user - this could be an email address, UUID, Facebook ID, etc.

 **Parameters**

-**identity**: `string` - A string uniquely identifying the user, ofetn a user ID or email address.
+**identity**: `string` - A string uniquely identifying the user, often a user ID or email address.

 ##### Usage
 ```js